-Chocoflan Impossible Cake – Mexican Chocoflan Impossible Cake is a dense, rich chocolate cake stacked with creamy vanilla flan, dripping with a delicate layer of cajeta caramel sauce!
+Chocoflan Impossible Cake – Mexican Chocoflan Cake is a dense, rich chocolate cake stacked with creamy vanilla flan, dripping with a delicate layer of cajeta caramel sauce!

 Slice of chocoflan cake on a white plate with a fork.

-Mexican Chocoflan Impossible Cake is a dense, rich chocolate cake stacked with creamy vanilla flan, dripping with a delicate layer of cajeta caramel sauce!
+Have you always wanted to try Impossible Cake, but never had the nerve?
+This easy Chocoflan Recipe, aka “Pastel Imposible” is a winner!
+Mexican Impossible Cake is a dense, rich chocolate cake stacked with creamy vanilla flan, dripping with a delicate layer of cajeta caramel sauce!
 A Mexican caramel sauce made with goat milk.

+This amazing Chocoflan will make you do a double-take.
 It is a beautiful double-layered cake covered with Cajeta caramel sauce.
 It is like no other cake I have ever made or enjoyed.
+Impossible Cake has the look of a cake you slaved over all day.

 Mexican Chocoflan Impossible Cake after being baked and placed on a serving platter.